jesselawson/getting-started-with-rust/tutorial.md

   .expect("[ ERROR ] Could not create output file!");
 ```

-By this point, you should need to explanation of the above code.
+By this point, I hope you're comfortable reading the above code.
 We're creating
 a mutable variable `outfile` equal to the result of `File::create()`, into which
 we pass the `output_filename` formatted as a string (hence the `.to_string()` on
 the end).
 The call to `.expect()` will trigger only if there was an error